-There are many pros to hiring a live in nanny, especially if you need care for your children that is not on a set schedule.
+There are many pros and cons to hiring a live-in nanny, especially if you need care for your children that are not on a set schedule.
 Most live in nannies work when they are needed, although they do appreciate some kind of set hours.
 Live in nannies are generally there when you need them.
-A live […]
+A […]

 This really depends on the nanny.
 Some nannies are more than happy to help you out around the house, as long as it does not interfere with caring for the children.
 Other nannies are adamant about not doing any housework.
 You will need to ask the nanny during her interview how she feels about this […]